yuvalt/SwiftAddressBook/README.md

 Complete wrapper for the ABAddressBook C-Framework for iOS, written in Swift to be typesafe and convenient

+Note: please use https://github.com/SocialbitGmbH/SwiftAddressBook/tree/Swift_1.2_take2 while the Swift 1.2 compatible version is not merged to the main branch.

 ## Description

   It is tedious and requires very much reading in the documentation if you want to understand the ABAddressBook in iOS.
 To provide a solution, this wrapper uses Swift, which is strong-typed (unlike c).
 It also circumvents the use of unsafe c-pointers when accessing ABAddressBook from Swift, by directly casting them to the correct type.
 All properties, previously only available via the correct key, can now be accessed conveniently via variables.